 Keep in mind that most systems are designed to regenerate once per week, so you want to make sure that you purchase a water softener that can manage your daily requirements.

-A salt based system tends to be the best water softener system you can buy.
-However these systems can sometimes be quite large, therefore if you are looking for an undersink water softener then a reverse osmosis water system or an inline water softener may be the best option for you.
+Some salt based system models can be quite large, therefore if you are looking for an undersink water softener then a reverse osmosis water system or an inline water softener may be the best option for you.

 We know that buying a water softener is a big decision, and one that you shouldn’t take lightly.
-Be sure to read through our top rated water softener reviews to find a system that will meet your needs and fit into your family’s budget.
+It is important to find a system that will meet your needs and fit into your family’s budget.

 Our Top 5 Water Softeners

 With so many water softeners on the market today, it can be difficult to know which one is the right choice for your home.
-To help make your decision easier, we’re going to share and review our top five picks for the best water softener.
+To help make your decision easier, we’re going to share and review our top five picks.

 1. Fleck 5600SXT Water Softener